Do you want to potentially lose custody of your child?

-Child custody laws in Georgia are such that they believe this is in the best interest of the child.
+Child custody laws in Georgia are such that they believe this is in the child’s best interest.

-But the judge must still determine if giving the father child custody is in the best interest of the child.
+But the judge must still determine if giving the father-child custody is in the child’s best interest.

 They will dig deeper into things like:

 When you are married, the husband is assumed to be the biological father.